Balint001234/Mega.nz-File-Manager/README.md

 dotnet build -c Release

 # Important!
-The accounts.json and encryption.key file (that saves the accounts) location
+The accounts.json and encryption.key file (that saves the accounts) location:

-linux : ~/.config/MegaDesktopClient
+Linux : ~/.config/MegaDesktopClient

-windows : C:\Users\Your user\AppData\Roaming\MegaDesktopClient
+Windows : C:\Users\Your user\AppData\Roaming\MegaDesktopClient

 DO NOT SHARE THIS 2 FILES!!!!!!!!!!!